alipirani88/snpkit/index.md

 - The reference genome path will be read from YAML config file.

 The results of variant calling will be placed in an individual folder generated for each sample in the output directory.
-A log file for each sample will be generated and can be found in each sample folder inside the output directory.

 - Run the second part of the pipeline to generate SNP and Indel Matrices and various multiple sequence alignments outputs.